 Another tip is to make sure you delete ‘cookies’ from your browser when you are finished browsing the internet.
 Cookies are small text files that are stored on your web browser that contain information about interactions with different websites.
 Each browser has different ways of clearing cookies, which you can find easily online (just search for ‘clear cookies Safari’ or something similar).
 Instructions for Chrome are here.

-Use anonymous email
+Use secure email with encryption

 There are many services like this, such as ProtonMail.
 It is best to have your browser set to private (see above) before using these services.
 Avoid using personal information when setting these up.